Luluanaki/Resin-Timelapse/README.md

 # Resin Printer Timelapse Program

 A Python script that captures high-quality timelapses of resin printer jobs by synchronizing camera frames with actual layer timing.
-Designed for the Resin Printers and ChiTuBox-style slicer settings.
+Designed for resin printers and ChiTuBox-style slicer settings.

 ---